 Keele Deal launched to tackle regional and national healthcare priorities

-Keele University has launched its third Keele Deal, with a focus on working with local partners to address local and regional health and care priorities.
+Keele University has this week launched its third Keele Deal, with a focus on working with local partners to address regional and national healthcare priorities.

-The launch event, which took place on 20 November, was the first of a number of engagement sessions that will see the University and its partners working together to shape the priorities of this latest Deal, and will ultimately enable focused and collaborative approaches and programmes to address some of the region’s most significant health and care challenges.
+This week’s launch event was the first of a number of engagement sessions that will see the University and its partners working together to shape the priorities of the new deal, and will ultimately enable focused and collaborative approaches and programmes to address some of the region’s most significant health challenges.

 Among the guests at the launch event was Sir David Behan, the Chairman of Health Education England, who praised the collaborative approach adopted by those involved in the deal.